Elke Rehder – Stefan Zweig Chess Story The Royal Game

 Publisher's mark of Verlag Pigmalión in Buenos Aires photo © Elke Rehder

 Imprint on the back of the title page (8).
 The text was set in a grouped style.
-The word "zweihundertfünfzig" has no hyphen, because the seventh text line was too narrow for a hyphen. photo © Elke Rehder
+The word "zweihundertfünfzig" (two hundred fifty) has no hyphen, because the seventh text line was too narrow for a hyphen. photo © Elke Rehder

 Typography, typesetting, printing and paper are identical in both editions.
 The size of the brochure is 19.5 x 13.0 cm.
 The hardcover by Kramer with the thicker and a bit larger cloth bound cover has the size 20.5 x 13.5 cm.
 On the front of the last unnumbered leaf the following imprint is set in capital letters in a smaller font size (in both editions) : "Gedruckt und fertiggestellt in den Werkstätten der Compañía Fabril Financiera, Iriarte 2035, Buenos Aires, am 7.
 December 1942."
 (Printed and completed in the workshops of the Compañía Fabril Financiera, Iriarte 2035 Buenos Aires, on December 7, 1942).